Luzerne County Bankruptcy Attorneys

 What is the Difference Between Chapter 7 & 13 Bankruptcy?

 When you declare bankruptcy as an individual, you will probably have two choices for your filing: Chapter 7 or Chapter 13.
 The bankruptcy chapter that works best for you will be dependent on your financial situation.
-What might work for one person might not be correct for you, so consult our Hazleton bankruptcy attorneys to understand which bankruptcy form should be used.
+What might work for one person might not be correct for you, so consult our Pennsylvania bankruptcy attorneysto understand which bankruptcy form should be used.

 Our attorneys would be happy to help you decide to file for:

 - Chapter 7: When your debt is overwhelming and your income is likely not enough to make a significant difference in repaying it, you might benefit most from using Chapter 7 bankruptcy or liquidation bankruptcy.
 Chapter 7 bankruptcy can discharge large amounts of unsecured debt all at once, but it can also make a noticeable impact on your credit score.
 You might also risk some of your assets to repossession if you do not qualify for all of Pennsylvania’s bankruptcy exemptions.

 - Chapter 13: When your debt could be manageable with some help and adjustments, Chapter 13 bankruptcy or the wage earning’s plan might be right for you.
 Under Chapter 13, your debts will be reduced through negotiations with creditors.
 You will then have three to five years to repay the remaining debt amount as best you can.
 Anything that remains after the repayment plan ends can be discharged.
 Although you are not eliminating your full debt, Chapter 13 can still be the best option because it protects your credit score and assets more thoroughly than Chapter 7.